A moving black hole in TEGR as a moving matter ball: Introduction

 Nevertheless, a fully covariant formalism can be developed with the use of the Noether theorem.
 Thus, in \cite{Obukhov_2006,Obukhov:2006ge,Obukhov_Rubilar_Pereira_2006} fully covariant conserved quantities are constructed in the differential form presentation, whereas in \cite{EPT_19, EPT_2020} they are constructed in the more popular tensorial presentation.
 Namely, the formalism of \cite{EPT_19,EPT_2020} is applied in the present paper.
 To achieve the covariance of both types, at least, one needs to introduce a non-dynamical quantity representing the inertial effects - the inertial spin connection (ISC) that is not determined by the theory itself.
 In \cite{EPT_19, EPT_2020}, the principle of ``turning off'' gravity is used just to determine ISC.
 It is based on the fact that in the absence of gravity, only inertial effects can remain.
 In this case, the curvature tensor vanishes and then Levi-Civita spin connection (L-CSC) expresses only inertial effects and should be equal to the ISC.
 Applying the Noether approach and considering the invariance under diffeomorphisms induced by an arbitrary smooth vector field $\xi$, one needs to choose $\xi$ in a physically meaningful way.
 They can be Killing vector fields of the reference geometry, proper vectors of observers, etc.

-For the best of our knowledge, the Schwarzschild solution was not considered in TEGR as a moving black hole \cite{HTP}.
-Thus, the goal of the present short note is to apply the covariant formalism \cite{EPT_19,EPT_2020} to calculate the global conserved energy and momentum for the moving black hole \cite{HTP} demonstrating its possibilities and advantages.
+For the best of our knowledge, the Schwarzschild solution was not considered in TEGR as a moving black hole in any applications.
+Thus, the first goal here is to close this gap and calculate the global conserved energy and momentum for the moving black hole \cite{HTP} with making the use of the method \cite{EPT_19,EPT_2020}.
+However, calculating the total mass and total momentum is not an end in itself.
+Indeed, the solution \cite{HTP} is asymptotically flat and these quantities are known and can be obtained by other related methods in general relativity \cite{Petrov_book}.
+Only we would want to demonstrate possibilities of the covariant formalism \cite{EPT_19,EPT_2020} and its advantages.
+It is the second goal.
+It turns out that these calculations are quite analogous to calculating the mass and momentum of a moving matter ball in Minkowski space.
+We use this analogy greatly.